roman-tremmel/R-packages-for-my-daily-scientific-work/README.md

 # R packages for my daily scientific work <!-- omit in toc -->

-My personal curated list of useful R packages and extensions for my work as a life science scientist.
+My personal curated list of useful R packages and extensions for my work as a life science researcher with focus on (pharmaco)genetics, clinical studies, OMICS and shiny apps.

 <hr>